seanchung2001/Restaurant-Management-System-Application/database_files/README.md

 - cd pps
 - mkdir -p qnx/qdb/config
 - Copy the restaurant_db file into the config directory
-- export TMPDIR=/data/home/root/tmp/db
+- export TMPDIR=/data/home/root/tmp
 - cd /
 - cd /etc/mm/sql
     - if this directory doesn't exist, create it with mkdir from the deepest subdirectory
 - Copy the schema.sql file into the sql directory
-- cd /data/home/root/tmp
-- sqlite3 restaurant_db
-    - cntrl + c to exit sqlite3
-    - there should be a restaurant_db file made in the current directory
-- sqlite3 restaurant_db < /etc/mm/sql/schema.sql
-    - cntrl + c to exit sqlite3

 ## Run QDB
 - Assuming pps is running already just enter:
 - qdb
 - to start the server
+    - it will use the config file under /pps/qnx/qdb/config

-## Optional: Check if database exists using QDBC
+## Optional: Check if database works using QDBC
 - On windows, visit: C:\Users<your_user>\qnx710\target\qnx7\x86_64\usr\bin
 - Copy the "qdbc" file into your vms /system/xbin directory
+- cd /
+- cd /pps/qnx/qdb/config
-- qdbc -d /data/home/root/tmp/restaurant_db
+- qdbc -d restaurant_db
+- Should be able to issue sql commands now into the tables defined by the schema
+    - Can try: INSERT INTO 'table' ('table_num', 'seat_num', 'isReserved') VALUES (1,5,0);
+    - SELECT * FROM 'table';
+    - DELETE FROM 'table' WHERE table_num=1;